jorinvo/miniflux-todomvc/README.md

 - Setup everything with `npm install`
 - Use `npm start` for development.
 You can find the app at [localhost:3000][localhost].
 - To get a production version use 'npm run build'.
+- For testing use `npm test`
+or to keep running the tests on file changes use `npm run watch-tests`

 ## Contributing